Piezo-orbital backaction force in a rare-earth doped crystal: Abstract

 \section{Abstract}

-We investigate a novel hybrid system composed of an ensemble of room temperature rare-earth ions embedded in a bulk crystal, intrinsically coupled to internal strain via the surrounding crystal field.
-We evidence the generation of a mechanical response under resonant light excitation.
-Thanks to an ultra-sensitive time- and space-resolved photodeflection setup, we interpret this motion as the sum of two resonant optomechanical backaction processes: a conservative, piezoscopic process induced by the optical excitation of a well-defined electronic configuration, and a dissipative, non-radiative photothermal process related to the phonons generated throughout the atomic population relaxation.
-Parasitic heating processes, namely off-resonant dissipative contributions, are absent.
-This work demonstrates an unprecedented level of control of the conservative and dissipative relative parts of the optomechanical backaction, confirming the potential of rare-earth-based systems as promising hybrid mechanical systems.
+We investigate a system composed of an ensemble of room temperature rare-earth ions embedded in a bulk crystal, intrinsically coupled to internal strain via their sensitivity to the surrounding crystal field.
+We evidence the generation of a mechanical response under resonant atomic excitation.
+We find this motion to be the sum of two fundamental, resonant optomechanical backaction processes: a conservative, piezo-orbital mechanism, resulting from the modification of the crystal field associated with the promotion of the ions to their excited state, and a dissipative, non-radiative photothermal process related to the phonons generated throughout the atomic population relaxation.
+Our work opens new research avenues in hybrid optomechanics, and highlights new interactions that may be key for understanding the dephasing dynamics of ultra-coherent rare-earth ions.